tillfurger/stock_vs_gdp/README.md

 - Preparation of  a folder structure, using the cookiecutter Data Science template

-- Import of data, both raw and processed
+- Import of data, both raw and processed (stock market capitalization and GDP for both developed and emerging markets)

+- Create upstream and downstream functions

 - Generation of tables which can be directly imported to Latex

 - Connect Overleaf to Github

-- Use Plotly to create interactive graphs in order to do robustness checks
+- Use R Shiny and Plotly to create interactive graphs in order to do robustness checks (date range, frequency, type of country)

 - Analysis and interpretation of findings

-- Provision of context (international markets)
+- Compare results with those of selected papers

 Data
 ------------